tourkaman/PDC-support-web/documents/running/managing_files/storing_data.rst

    :alt: alternate text
    :align: center

-.. rubric:: Things to remember when using Klemming
+.. rubric:: Things to remember when using Lustre

 * Avoid all unnecessary metadata operations - once a file is opened, do as much as possible before closing it again.
   Do not check the existence of files or ``stat()`` files too often.